 The tank heat icon will only appear on coaches equipped with tank heat pads installed on the coach.
-This will allow the power to be activated to the tank heat pads.
+This allows the user to enable the tank heat circuit from the KIB screen and power to be activated to the tank heat pads.
+The tank heat will only turn on if the tank level is at or above five percent (5%) and the sensor in the heat pad detects heat is needed.